krahets/hello-algo/docs-en/chapter_array_and_linkedlist/list.md

 ## List Implementation

-Many programming languages come with built-in list structures, including Java, C++, Python, and others.
-Their implementations tend to be intricate, featuring carefully considered settings for various parameters, like initial capacity and expansion factors.
+Many programming languages come with built-in list structures, including Java, C++, Python, etc. Their implementations tend to be intricate, featuring carefully considered settings for various parameters, like initial capacity and expansion factors.
 Readers who are curious can delve into the source code for further learning.

-To enhance our understanding of list mechanics, we will attempt to implement a simplified version of a list, focusing on three crucial design aspects:
+To enhance our understanding of how lists work, we will attempt to implement a simplified version of a list, focusing on three crucial design aspects:

 - **Initial Capacity**: Choose a reasonable initial capacity for the array.
 In this example, we choose 10 as the initial capacity.
 - **Size Recording**: Declare a variable `size` to record the current number of elements in the list, updating in real-time with element insertion and deletion.
 With this variable, we can locate the end of the list and determine whether expansion is needed.
 - **Expansion Mechanism**: If the list reaches full capacity upon an element insertion, an expansion process is required.
-This involves creating a larger array based on a predetermined expansion factor, and then transferring all elements from the current array to the new one.
+This involves creating a larger array based on the expansion factor, and then transferring all elements from the current array to the new one.
 In this example, we stipulate that the array size should double with each expansion.

 ```src
 [file]{my_list}-[class]{my_list}-[func]{}